biocore/qiime/doc/scripts/supervised_learning.rst

 	-p, `-`-param_file
 		File containing parameters for the supervised learning model inference [default: None] `-`-show_params
-		Show sample parameters file for a given method [default: None] -k, `-`-keepfiles
+		Show sample parameters file for a given method [default: False] `-`-filter_type
+		Type of filter to use.
+Currently one is available: BSSWSS. [default: None] `-`-filter_min
+		Minimum number of features to try with filter [default: 2] `-`-filter_max
+		Maximum number of features to try with filter [default: 20] `-`-filter_step
+		Step increment for number of features to try with filter [default: 1] `-`-filter_reps
+		Number of models to train for estimating filter error [default: 10] -k, `-`-keepfiles
 		Keep R-formatted input files [default: None]